profefe/profefe/README.md

 as a single *merged* profile.

 profefe includes an experimental tool, that allows importing existing pprof data into the collector.
-While the profefe collector is running, you can use the tool as following:
+While the profefe collector is running:

 ```
 > ./scripts/pprof_import.sh --service service1 --label region=europe-west3 --label host=backend1 --type cpu -- path/to/cpu.prof